Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we explored several properties of the deformed black hole spacetime such as the temperature, photon and shadow radii, QNMs, greybody factors and emission rate, mainly focusing on the effects of the deformation parameter $ \alpha $ and control parameter $ \beta $ on both scalar and electromagnetic perturbations.
+In this work, we explored several properties of the deformed black hole spacetime, such as the temperature, photon and shadow radii, QNMs, greybody factors and emission rate, mainly focusing on the effects of the deformation parameter $ \alpha $ and control parameter $ \beta $ on both scalar and electromagnetic perturbations.
 The investigation of shadow radius as a function of parameters $\alpha,\,\beta$ and $\Lambda$, leads to an upper and lower limit of parameters in which the shadow radius is allowed as a result of the observed data of Sgr A$^*$.
 Our analysis of QNMs revealed that an increase in $ \alpha $ significantly enhances the oscillation frequency and damping rate of ringdown GWs while increasing $ \beta $ leads to a non-linear behaviour in both frequency and damping rates.
 Specifically, the damping rate initially increases with $ \beta $ before reversing its trend beyond $ \beta = 0.65 $.
 For electromagnetic perturbations, we observed a similar pattern, though with slightly lower oscillation frequencies and damping rates compared to scalar perturbations.
-These variations underscore the sensitivity of black hole dynamics to these parameters, which are crucial for understanding astrophysical processes like black hole mergers and gravitational wave emissions.
+These variations underscore the sensitivity of black hole dynamics to these parameters, which are crucial for understanding astrophysical processes like black hole mergers and gravitational wave emissions. { This investigation ascertains that deformation parameters $\alpha$ and $\beta$ play distinct roles in shaping the black hole geometry and, consequently, influence the behaviour of QNM in different ways.
+The parameter $\alpha$ governs the overall strength of the deformation introduced through the energy density profile, effectively modifying the depth and curvature of the effective potential experienced by perturbations.
+As $\alpha$ increases, the potential barrier becomes steeper and more localized, leading to higher oscillation frequencies ($\omega_R$) and faster damping rates ($|\omega_I|$), as is typical in systems with sharper confinement.
+This is consistent with the intuitive expectation that stronger spacetime curvature near the peak of the potential enhances the restoring force on perturbations, thus increasing the QNM frequency.

+On the other hand, $\beta$ controls the regularization scale near the black hole core and has a more subtle influence.
+Its primary effect is to alter the inner structure of the geometry without significantly modifying the asymptotic form.
+As shown in the results, the behaviour of $\omega_I$ with $\beta$ is non-monotonic, displaying a reversal near a critical value (e.g., $\beta \approx 0.65$), which can be interpreted as a transition in the internal structure of the effective potential.
+For small $\beta$, the regularizing effect is weak, and the potential resembles that of a singular black hole; increasing $\beta$ initially strengthens the damping, but beyond a threshold, the regularization dominates and leads to a broadening of the potential barrier, reducing the decay rate.
+This non-linear behaviour reflects the competition between enhanced regularity and the geometric sharpness of the potential barrier, and it may have interesting implications for the stability and ringdown profiles of regular or exotic compact objects.}